KDE/cutehmi/CONTRIBUTING.md

 - Whether exact or fuzzy float comparisons should be performed depends on a case (sometimes exact comparisons are desired).
 - It comes out acronyms in class names are not lowercased (CuteHMI, not CuteHmi).

+You don't need to read it all in one go.
+Use provided links as an assist.
+If you have any doubts you can ask on chat or mailing list.